This interview will be on “St. Louis on the Air” at noon Monday. This story will be updated after the show. You can listen live.

 In Missouri, though, the 2018 outcomes were far less hopeful – despite an influx of $65 million in federal funds since 2015 aimed at addressing the crisis.
 Provisional data for the state indicates a 16% increase in drug overdose deaths over the course of last year.

-On Monday’s St. Louis on the Air, host Don Marsh will talk with two local scholars about cultural understandings of rhetoric, its positive uses and the ever-shifting ways in which humans communicate.
+On Monday’s St. Louis on the Air, host Sarah Fenske will talk with two local experts about where Missouri should go from here in light of the discouraging statistics.

 Joining the discussion will be Rachel Winograd, associate research professor at the University of Missouri-St. Louis’ Missouri Institute of Mental Health, and David Patterson Silver Wolf, associate professor at the Brown School at Washington University.